ebikdeli/bigfin/readme.md

 All applications are bundles in a directory called 'apps' for better management.

 We are using subdomains for better structure and to do that we have used 'django-hosts' module

+We have also used 'django-silk' and 'django-debug-toolbar' libraries (from Jazzband projects) to analyze and debug our project.
+These libraries are very useful and best to understand our code perfomance and structure.